 For the past three years, the Association of American Medical Colleges (AAMC) has projected that demand for physicians in the United States will increasingly outpace supply by 2030.
 Their most recently released update projects an even more pressing shortage than their past reports.
-Given the status quo, the health care system faces the challenge of training an extra 40,800 to 104,700 new physicians over the coming decade to fill the projected deficit, with specialists and surgeons in especially high demand.
+Given the status quo, the healthcare system faces the challenge of training an extra 40,800 to 104,900 new physicians over the coming decade to fill the projected deficit, with specialists and surgeons in especially high demand.

 Supply is largely expected to remain consistent.
 Demand, however, looks poised to rise dramatically.
 The population is expected to grow by 12%, with the 65 and older population experiencing significantly more growth (55%) than their 18 and under counterparts (5%).